Essay 123 – Tourists are visiting places where conditions are difficult

 Despite these benefits, places such as the Antarctic, Mount Everest or the Sahara Desert can prove extremely risky for tourists.
 The expedition could be terribly dangerous; nobody is able to predict the weather conditions of the earth’s coldest continent or hottest regions, as things could go against the plan all of a sudden.
 The temperatures can plummet to nearly 130F or winds can reach 322 kilometres per hour.
 Besides, crevasses, the clefts in the ice hundreds of feet deep, are lurking threats while travelling around the Antarctic.
 A very good example is a research team consisting of Jeremy Bailey, John Wilson, and David Wild.
 In 1965, they lost their lives in a crevasse accident during an expedition from the British Antarctic Survey base of Halley Bay.
 Thus, grave danger lurks around everywhere that tourists can lose their lives during exploration.

-To conclude, although the expedition into the places with extreme conditions offers overwhelming advantages to the daredevils, they may perish in these harsh places as lurking dangers present everywhere.
+To conclude, although the expedition into places with extreme conditions offers overwhelming advantages to the daredevils, they may perish in these harsh places as lurking dangers present everywhere.
 Therefore, tourists should be given adequate training for the hazards of places with inhospitable weather.

 4 Comments to “Essay 123 – Tourists are visiting places where conditions are difficult”